bhardwajRahul/telepresence/docs/reference/intercepts/cli.md

 ## Replacing a running workload

-By default, your application keeps running as Telepresence intercepts it, even if it doesn't receive any traffic (or receives only a subset, as with personal intercepts).
-This can pose a problem for applications that are active even when they're not receiving requests.
-For instance, if your application consumes from a message queue as soon as it starts up, intercepting it won't stop the pod from consuming from the queue.
+By default, your application container continues to run while Telepresence intercepts its traffic.
+This can cause issues for applications with ongoing background activities, such as consuming from a message queue.

-To work around this issue, `telepresence intercept` allows you to pass in a `--replace` flag that will stop every application container from running on your pod.
-When you pass in `--replace`, Telepresence will restart your application with a dummy application container that sleeps infinitely, and instead just place a traffic agent to redirect traffic to your local machine.
-The application container will be restored as soon as you leave the intercept.
+To address this, the `telepresence intercept` command provides the `--replace` flag.
+When used, the Traffic Agent replaces the application container within the pod.
+This ensures that the application itself is not running and avoids unintended side effects.
+The original application container is automatically restored once the intercept session ends.

 ```console
 $ telepresence intercept my-service --port 8080 --replace